hrs/recipes/recipes/chipotle-corn-and-black-bean-stew.md

 - 1 c. cilantro, shredded
 - 1 lime, zested and juiced

-Saute onions in oil for 5 minutes.
+Saute onions and garlic in oil for 5 minutes.

-Add garlic, cumin, salt, and pepper.
-Saute one minute more.
+Add chipotles, tomatoes, water, potatoes, carrots, salt, pepper, and cumin.

-Add chipotles, tomatoes, water, potatoes, and carrots.
 Cover and simmer for 20 minutes.

 Add corn and beans.
 Simmer for five more minutes.